The overall architecture of Karmada is shown as below:

 - Karmada Scheduler

-The Karmada Controller Manager runs the various controllers, the controllers watch karmada objects and then talk to the underlying clusters' API servers to create regular Kubernetes resources.
+The Karmada Controller Manager runs various controllers, which watch karmada objects and then talk to the underlying clusters' API servers to create regular Kubernetes resources.

-Cluster Controller: attach kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating cluster object.
+- Cluster Controller: attaches kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating cluster objects.

-Policy Controller: the controller watches PropagationPolicy objects.
-When PropagationPolicy object is added, it selects a group of resources matching the resourceSelector and create ResourceBinding with each single resource object.
+- Policy Controller: watches PropagationPolicy objects.
+When a PropagationPolicy object is added, the controller selects a group of resources matching the resourceSelector and create ResourceBinding with each single resource object.

-Binding Controller: the controller watches ResourceBinding object and create Work object corresponding to each cluster with single resource manifest.
+- Binding Controller: watches ResourceBinding objects and create a Work object corresponding to each cluster with a single resource manifest.